Scam defense / Updated 2026-06-26

 Publisher: WildWildCrypto Editorial.
 Corrections go through the contact page.
 We do not ask for seed phrases or tell you what to buy.

-how to spot a crypto scam matters because Crypto scams almost never look like scams in the moment; they look like a good opportunity, a helpful stranger, or a routine confirmation pop-up, which is exactly why careful people still lose everything.
+how to spot a crypto scam matters because Crypto scams almost never look like scams in the moment.
+They look like a good opportunity, a helpful stranger, or a routine confirmation pop-up — which is exactly why careful people still lose everything.

 This guide gives you a short, memorable red-flag checklist you can run in the seconds before you click, connect a wallet, or send a single coin.